 If they did, they would not receive their next bag

-How to Make Road Trip Busy Bags for Big Kids
+How to Make Road Trip Goodie Bags

 First you need to calculate how long you will be in the car before reaching your destination.
 I our case it was 4 hours.